Couchsurfing for women

 Flirtatious innuendos, aggressive behavior, or at worst, unwanted sexual attention, is grounds to do a speedy Gonzales and get the hell out.

-5. Couchsurfing works well, for attractive females
+5. Couchsurfing works well, especially for females

 Forgive the cynical tone, but ask many surfers of both genders and I’m pretty sure they’ll agree.